Our Ashrams are located in 3 places in South India and one in London.

 At this period, Lalitananda Swami installed a Subramania Swami statue and constructed a temple in the local Shiva temple in Thanial for the benefit of the villagers.
 After the homam was over, Sri Shanmuga Mudaliyar, his relatives, and the villagers convened a meeting and asked Lalitananda Swami to remain in Thanial.
 Lalitananda Swami had then told them that whenever he visits Pasumalai, he will visit Thanial.
 He also said that another saint from the Yogar family will come and renovate these temples and develop the villages around here.
 This story was relayed to Sri Arumugam by late Shanmuga Mudaliyar.

 In 2002, when Swamiji was visiting Pasumalai, a group of Lalitananda Swami’s devotees from Thanial visited Swamiji and requested him to renovate their Ambal and Shiva temples.
-The renovation of these temples is nearing completion in 2007.
+The renovation of these temples was completed in 2007.

 Arulananda Swami developed Lalitananda ashram in Vadarevu through Arulananda Trust by donations received from the devotees and the public who visited the ashram.
 While this ashram was developing rapidly, Lalithananda Swami asked Swamiji to help maintain the Pasumalai Samadhi temple.
 Swamiji visited the Pasumalai Samadhi temple with a group of devotees and decided to help with the maintenance through the Trust.
-The secretary of the Trust Sri Krishna Rao directed Sri Subramania Sharma of Chirala to look after the maintenance of the Samadhi temple, which happens until date.
-Arulananda trust is interested in further developing the Pasumali Samadhi temple.
+Arulananda trust is further developing the Pasumali Samadhi temple with building accommodations and providing for maintenance of the temple.